-“It is fundamentally flawed thinking to believe that a complex social issue such as alcohol, drug and gambling problems in a community can be solved through changes to the welfare system,” said Mr Mark Henley, QCOSS CEO.
+“It is fundamentally flawed thinking to believe that a complex social issue such as alcohol, drug and gambling problems in a community can be solved through changes to the welfare system,” QCOSS CEO Mark Henley says.

 “If the government is serious about tackling social issues then it make any participation in income management voluntary, and supported by a suite of relevant, adequately funded, holistic services.

 “It is also essential that any approach incorporates an economic development focus ensuring people have a pathway to employment.

 “Current evaluation of the mandatory cashless debit card trial sites in other states shows no conclusive evidence that it works for the stated intent.